This article aims at resolving connection issues with your scanner.

 After you have followed the above steps ensuring that Windows recognizes the scanner and the appropriate license files are on your PC; please run Artec Studio as an administrator (right-click on the desktop icon and select “Run as administrator”).

-Step 5: check the USB port
+Step 5: check the USB port and cable

 Different USB ports may provide different performance, while some may not work correctly at all.
 If none of the above steps resolved your connection issue, try connecting your scanner to different USB ports of your PC.